 These days our society is all about efficiency.
 We all try to do more and be more and accomplish more.
-It is unavoidable and it’s expected from us.
+It is unavoidable and it’s expected of us.
 That’s why we can’t just throw in the hat, lay back with a can of beer and take our time when it comes to work or any other issue.
-To a certain extent, this sort of urgency can be a good thing: it pushes us to strive for bigger things.
+To a certain extent, this sort of urgency can be a good thing—it pushes us to strive for bigger things.
 But we need to learn how to set limits and be smarter about doing things altogether.
 Our smartphones and other people can be the ultimate enemies when it comes to accomplishing tasks.

 The truth is, we can all be more productive if we focus on one thing at a time and shut off distractions as much as possible.
 That’s why the Pomodoro technique can bring you great results.
 Next time you try to accomplish a certain task, just sit down in a quiet space, block your access to distracting websites or notifications and work on that task for 25 minutes straight.
-Once you’re done, take a short 3-5 minute break and do it all over again.
+Once you’re done, take a short three to five-minute break and do it all over again.
 There are various tools and variations of this practice online that you can research yourself, but the point is to try and focus on one thing at a time.
 You will be amazed how well this works!

 2. Learn to say no

 This is a hard one.
 People are taught since the moment they’re born that they have to be good people and they have to be helpful to others.
 That’s all good and fine until the deeply engraved need in all of us to be polite doesn’t start interfering with our lives, goals or even wellbeing.
 Sometimes, it feels as if we have, to unlearn this lesson later on in adulthood because it suddenly becomes clear that helping others all the time isn’t helping you.